dalemyers/deserialize/README.md

 ### Subclassing

 Subclassing is supported.
 If you have a type `Shape` for example, which has a subclass `Rectangle`, any properties on `Shape` are supported if you try and decode some data into a `rectangle object.

+### Raw Storage

+It can sometimes be useful to keep a reference to the raw data that was used to construct an object.
+To do this, simply set the `raw_storage_mode` paramater to `RawStorageMode.root` or `RawStorageMode.all`.
+This will store the data in a parameter named `__deserialize_raw__` on the root object, or on all objects in the tree respectively.